-Kosovo is not a place that many people consider travelling to.
-Those already in the Balkans may choose to spend a night there to tick it off their lists (I wrote about those people in an earlier post), but for most people, a visit to Kosovo is not even on their radars, because they (wrongly) assume it to be dangerous and not worth the risk.
+Pristina, Kosovo’s capital city is not a place that many people consider travelling to.
+Those already in the Balkans may choose to spend a night in Kosovo to tick it off their lists (I wrote about those people in an earlier post), but for most people, a visit to Kosovo is not even on their radars, because they (wrongly) assume it to be dangerous and not worth the risk.
 In fact, many people haven’t even heard of Kosovo, let alone considered paying it a visit!

-However, after visiting Pristina, the capital city of Kosovo twice and experiencing firsthand the Kosovar hospitality, great food and interesting sights, I highly recommending adding Kosovo to your travel bucket lists.
+However, after visiting Pristina, the capital city of Kosovo twice and experiencing firsthand the Kosovar hospitality, great food and interesting sights, I highly recommending adding Pristina Kosovo to your travel bucket lists.

 So, without wasting any more of your time, here is my guide to Pristina, Kosovo (and some cheeky day trips you can make)!

-Things You Should Know Before You Visit Kosovo
+Things You Should Know Before You Visit Pristina Kosovo

 As of November 2018, Kosovo has only received 116 diplomatic recognitions as an independent state, and Serbia still considers Kosovo to be a part of Serbia.
 However, as my own country (the United Kingdom) recognises Kosovo as an independent state, and as I have friends from Kosovo, I will continue to refer to it as its own country, and not as a part of Serbia.